axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

   </li>
   <li id="en10">
    <p class="_list-item">
-    We will have to figure out the most friction-less to manage payments for the <span class="_paradigm">Buddy</span>.
+    We will have to figure out the most friction-less ways to manage payments for the <span class="_paradigm">Buddy</span>.
 On the other hand, what if the <span class="_paradigm">Buddy</span> doesn&rsquo;t show up with the goods?
 On the other hand, we could reimburse them <em>after</em> the <span class='_paradigm'>Neighbor</span> gets the goods.
 In that case, they won't get reimbursed for the goods they didn&rsquo;t deliver.
     <a class="_uparrow" href="#bm10"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>